 On 13 November, the Supreme Court delivered its verdict in a set of appeals pertaining to the scope of Right to Information (RTI) Act, 2005 with respect to the Supreme Court itself.
 In particular, it was hearing appeals to three Central Information Commission (CIC) orders under the RTI Act.
 The orders directed the Central Public Information Officer (CPIO) of the Supreme Court to divulge information regarding:

 The Supreme Court’s CPIO (hereafter ‘SC CPIO’) appealed the first and third CIC orders directly to the Supreme Court.
 However, he appealed the second order to the Delhi High Court first.
 In 2009, a single-judge, Justice Ravindra Bhat upheld the CIC order.
-This was again appealed, only for a three-judge Bench led by the Chief Justice of the High Court to again uphold the CIC order.
-The case was then appealed to the Supreme Court.
+This was again appealed, leading a three-judge Bench of the High Court to refer the matter to the Supreme Court.

 On 17 August 2016, the appeals were referred to a Constitution Bench and the following issues were framed: